Published: January 2019

 Plug and Play is what we used to call zero-touch fabric deployment.
 We're expecting significant cost savings when it's available.
 Today we spend $8 million annually for switch and router hardware and code upgrades through our fleet program.
 Say a South American office is scheduled to receive a new Catalyst 9000.
 Currently, we first send it to a regional shipping depot, where an engineer stages the code and applies the configurations.
 Someone at the depot re-boxes the device and ships it to the destination for racking and stacking by an engineer we’ve dispatched to the site.
 "We incur double shipping charges, plus the engineer's time and travel costs," David Maksim said.

 With Plug and Play, we"ll be able to ship new devices directly to the branch office, where a local vendor will power it up.
-The switch will automatically connect to Cisco DNA Center to retrieve the correct code based on its serial number.
+The switch will automatically connect to Cisco Catalyst Center to retrieve the correct code based on its serial number.
 "With automation and centralized management, fewer engineers can manage fleet upgrades at more sites--with zero travel," said Hoover.

 We project that Plug and Play will reduce fleet program costs by about 25 percent, or more than $1.6 million annually.
 Savings include:

-Once we've finished codeveloping the Cisco DNA Center use cases described here, we'll put them in production, starting with remote offices with up to 500 people.
+Once we've finished codeveloping the Cisco Catalyst Center use cases described here, we'll put them in production, starting with remote offices with up to 500 people.
 During the process, we'll continue acting in our role as customer zero, working closely with the business unit to suggest new use cases and share our experiences to keep adding business value for our customers.